SyntakticSugar/lamb/README.md

-# lamb
+# Lamb 🐑
-Reduction of untyped lambda terms 🐑
+Reduction of untyped lambda terms written in Haskell.